Gianduja (chocolate)

-Gianduja is basically chocolate stretched with hazelnut butter.
+Gianduja is chocolate stretched with hazelnut butter.
 Similarly to standard chocolate, it is made in both plain and milk versions.
 It may also contain other nuts, such as almond.
-As a bar, gianduja resembles regular chocolate, excepting the fact that it is significantly softer due to the presence of hazelnut oil.
-With a higher percentage of hazelnut butter, gianduja does not solidify at ambient temperature.
+As a bar, gianduja resembles normal chocolate, except for the fact that it is softer due to the presence of hazelnut oil, which is liquid at room temperature unlike cocoa butter.
+However, like conventional chocolate, gianduja is usually tempered.